Dog Licenses and Leash Laws

 - If you encounter a wild animal, “haze” it by yelling and waving your arms.

-- Feed your pets indoors or remove food and water dishes from any outdoor enclosures each evening.
+- Feed your pets indoors or remove food and water dishes from any outdoor enclosures after each feeding.

 - Seal access to areas under porches or sheds that may be an attractive shelter for wildlife.